jvm-profiling-tools/ap-loader/README.md

     python3 ./bin/releaser.py <command> ... <command> [release or current if not present]

 Commands:
-    current_version   print the youngest released version of async-profiler versions          print all released versions of async-profiler (supported by this project) download          download and prepare the folders for the given release build             build the wrappers for the given release test              test the given release
+ current_version   print the youngest released version of async-profiler
+    versions          print all released versions of async-profiler (supported by this project) download          download and prepare the folders for the given release build             build the wrappers for the given release test              test the given release
-    deploy            deploy the wrappers for the given release, i.e., use "mvn deploy" clear             clear the ap-releases and target folders for a fresh start
+    deploy_mvn        deploy the wrappers for the given release as a snapshot to maven deploy_gh         deploy the wrappers for the given release as a snapshot to GitHub deploy            deploy the wrappers for the given release as a snapshot deploy_release    deploy the wrappers for the given release clear             clear the ap-releases and target folders for a fresh start
 ```

 Changelog